 Thomas Roberts is an award-winning journalist who anchors "Way Too Early" on weekdays at 5:30 a.m.
 Roberts also serves as a fill-in host and contributor on MSNBC's "Morning Joe" and NBC's "TODAY."
 Roberts was made an official member of MSNBC's dayside team in December 2010, after having served as a freelance anchor for several months.

-Prior to his addition to MSNBC's dayside team, Roberts served as a correspondent for CBS News.
-He also contributed to several entertainment shows including "Entertainment Tonight" and "The Insider."
-Prior to that, Roberts was a news anchor for CNN Headline News.
+Prior to his addition to MSNBC's team, Roberts served as a correspondent for CBS News.
+He also contributed to several entertainment shows, including "Entertainment Tonight" and "The Insider."
+Prior to that, Roberts was a news anchor for "CNN Headline News."

-Honored for his work as an advocate in the LGBT community, Roberts received the prestigious Visibility Award from the Human Rights Campaign in October 2011.
-Roberts is a graduate of McDaniel College (formerly Western Maryland College).
-He resides in New York City.
+Roberts has also been honored for his work as an advocate in the LGBT community and received the prestigious Visibility Award from the Human Rights Campaign in October 2011.
+He was also honored by the Stonewall Community Foundation, Marriage Equality USA and The National Crime Victim Bar Association.

 In the fall of 2012, Roberts married his longtime partner, Patrick Abner, in New York City.
 The service was officiated by Gavin Newsom, the Lieutenant Governor of California.